No. 20 USC rallies again to beat Arizona 34-30 on late TD - WHIZ News

-USC (2-0, 2-0 Pac-12) was outplayed by Arizona State last week before scoring two touchdowns in the final three minutes to win 28-27.
+“We have some things we need to get better at, but we’re 2-0,” coach Clay Helton said.
+“A lot of teams would like to be in that position.”

-The Trojans again had two late scoring drives to win a game they were outplayed in for most of the afternoon.
+USC (2-0, 2-0 Pac-12) was outplayed by Arizona State last week before scoring two touchdowns in the final three minutes of a 28-27 victory.

-“At the end, our kids did what they did last week,” coach Clay Helton said.
-“When it mattered the most, they never panicked, they showed great poise.”
+The Trojans again rallied late to win a game they were outplayed in for most of the afternoon.

 Kedon Slovis hit Erik Krommenhoek on a 6-yard touchdown, but Arizona (0-1, 0-1) marched quickly down the field for a 6-yard touchdown pass from Grant Gunnell to Stanley Berryhill III with 1:35 left.